fleet-sdk/fleet/README.md

 ```

 ## Ensuring input inclusion
-You can ensure that one or more input will be included in the transaction.
+You can ensure that one or more inputs will be included in the transaction.
 Useful when working with contracts.

 ```ts
 import { OutputBuilder, TransactionBuilder } from "@fleet-sdk/core";